I believe humans can achieve personal growth through travelling and this is a long and never-ending process.

 Learning to know about myself was a significant consequence of realising how important is my time.
 I use it to enjoy these simple things.
 But those small things are the things I like.

-What have I realised as I started the journey of personal growth?
+This is what I’ve realised as I started the journey of personal growth

 I have realised my life is my own to treasure and care for it.